 "Cytology and/or histopathology are required to diagnose blastomycosis conclusively."

 Cytology and/or histopathology are required to diagnose blastomycosis conclusively.
-Cytology, the microscopic examination of cells, may be performed in the veterinarian's office using fluid that is draining from an open wound or is aspirated from a nodule or lymph node.
-Biopsies may also be obtained from affected areas.
-Histopathology is the microscopic examination of cells within a tissue sample.
+Cytology, the microscopic examination of cells, may be performed using fluid that is draining from an open wound or aspirated from a nodule or lymph node.
+Biopsies may also be obtained for histopathology, the microscopic examination of cells within a tissue sample.
 A tissue sample is obtained and sent to a veterinary pathologist for this diagnostic test.
 Since the organism is usually shed in large numbers in the draining lesions, blastomycosis may be diagnosed in the office with cytology.

 There is also a screening blood test called an agar-gel immunodiffusion (AGID) test that can be used to determine potential exposure.
 A positive result on this test does not necessarily mean your dog is infected with blastomycosis.
 It only means that your dog has been exposed to the fungal organism.
 Many humans and animals have positive blastomycosis screening tests, but this does not mean that they have (or had) blastomycosis.
 To complicate matters further, up to 30% of dogs with blastomycosis lack measurable serum antibodies at the time of initial evaluation.
 If Blastomyces dermatitidis organisms are subsequently identified by cytology or histopathology, the veterinary clinician is left in a challenging position.

-There is a new antigen test (enzyme immunoassay or EIA) for blastomycosis that may enable veterinarians to more quickly and accurately diagnose this condition.
-Ask your veterinarian about the availability of the new antigen urine and serum tests if your dog is suspected of having blastomycosis.
+There is also an antigen test (enzyme immunoassay or EIA) for blastomycosis that may enable veterinarians to more quickly and accurately diagnose this condition.
+Ask your veterinarian about the availability of antigen urine and serum tests if your dog is suspected of having blastomycosis.

 Can the disease be treated?